cramsay/toatie/README.md

 We'll work towards:

   - [X] Let bindings (useful for sharing)
+  - [X] Multi-stage core TT (See paper "A Verified Staged Interpreter is a Verified Compiler")
+  - [ ] Command to force full evaluation at repl (useful for inspecting staged Code outputs)
   - [X] Separating `Parameter` types (value known at compile-time) and `Simple` types (value known only at circuit run-time)
   - [ ] Checking GADTs over `Simple` types for decidable sizes
   - [ ] Deriving bit representations for GADTs over `Simple` types
   - [ ] Proto-Quipper D's interpretation of dependent typing with the `Shape` function.
   - [ ] Conversion of Terms to something like Clash's ANF, with a little more unrolling.
   - [ ] Generating netlists from this ANF.
   - [ ] Encoding _synchronous_ logic